willfong/heroku-python-postgresql/README.md

 # Boilerplate: Heroku / Python / Postgresql

-This is a simple, opinionated, framework for quicking turning a concept into something to see.
+This is a simple, opinionated, framework for quicking turning a concept in your head onto something you can see.
+This project was started to help make kickstarting new ideas much easier.
+This is still a work in progress, rushed out to meet other deadlines.
+As such, comments and suggestions are very much welcomed.

 ## Getting Started

 To get started with this boilerplate, you will need to perform the following actions:

+### Prerequisites

+- Heroku CLI Installed and Logged In: <https://devcenter.heroku.com/articles/heroku-cli>
+- Python 3 with venv module: <https://docs.python.org/3/library/venv.html>

 ### Initial Setup